oracle-livelabs/database/db-operator-with-cicd/1-setup/setup.md

  ## How to Retrieve an API Key's Configuration

-    <strong style="color: #C74634">Note</strong>: Each user can have a maximum of three API signing keys.
+    > **Note:** Each user can have a maximum of three API signing keys.
 If you are planning to reuse a previous API Key, please make sure you have the corresponding keys used in generating the API Key.

     If you already have three or opt to reuse your API Keys.
 Open the options menu on the right side (3 dots) for a specific API Key and select `View Configuration file`.
 This option will show the same output as above listing your `User OCID, Tenancy OCID, Region Identifier` and `Fingerprint`